COVID-19-electronic-health-system/Corona-tracker/ROADMAP-TO-MVP.md

 ## Goal

 **Get the app MVP ready for DocMusher by May 11th, 2020.**

 The sooner the better.

 According to our first possible user [@DocMusher](https://www.researchgate.net/profile/Sven_Van_Poucke), time is of the essence for the first wave of the pandemic.
 There is a second wave expected.

 ## Validation

 Based on a user interview with [@DocMusher](https://www.researchgate.net/profile/Sven_Van_Poucke) on Wednesday, April 29th, 2020.
-He is a Belgian Doctor who is advising us and WANTS to use the product.
-DocMusher mentioned that doctors find the trend of these two metrics (temperature and heart rate) over time useful.
+He is a Belgian Doctor [who is advising us](https://coronatracker.me/leadership) and WANTS to use the product.
+DocMusher mentioned that doctors find the trend of two metrics,  temperature and heart rate, over time useful.

 We asked him what is needed for MVP.
-He menteiond the features below to start to use it immediately.
+He mentioned the features below to start to use it immediately.

 He urged that **time is of the essence**.